ceydasuzer/order-sum-component/README.md

-# Frontend Mentor - Huddle landing page with alternating feature blocks solution
+# Frontend Mentor - Order Summary Component Solution

-This is a solution to the [Huddle landing page with alternating feature blocks challenge on Frontend Mentor]
+This is a solution to the [Order Summary Component challenge on Frontend Mentor]

 ## Table of contents